ff98li/patient-deterioration-monitor/README.md

-The Silent Alarm: Real-Time Predictive Intelligence for Critical Care
 # Real-Time Patient Deterioration Prediction System
-**Confluent x GCP Healthcare AI Hackathon**
+**AI Partner Catalyst: Confluent Challenge**

-*A real-time clinical decision support system that predicts patient deterioration using streaming vital signs and laboratory data, powered by Confluent Kafka and Google Cloud Vertex AI.*
+*A real-time clinical decision support system for critical care that predicts patient deterioration using real-time streaming vital signs and laboratory data, powered by Confluent Cloud, Apache Kafka and Google Cloud Vertex AI.*

 ## Project Overview
 This project addresses the critical "failure to rescue" gap in modern inpatient care.
 Despite the abundance of physiological data in hospitals, In-Hospital Cardiac Arrest (IHCA) remains a leading cause of preventable mortality.
 This system transitions monitoring from reactive, batch-based analysis to a Real-Time, Multimodal Streaming Intelligence platform capable of detecting patient deterioration hours before a critical event.